 – In Nepal, conditions can change rapidly, and having a lightweight head-warming garment should be a bare minimum requirement, even on the sunniest or calmest of days.

 – A good alternative is a Buff or neck gaiter, both regular or insulated versions.
 This can be worn in various ways that include acting as a mask to shield against dust clouds kicked up from riding at high speeds or strong winds.
-A regular Buff also acts as a great way to keep cool in hot weather.
+A regular Buff also serves as a great way to keep cool in hot weather.
 Simply soak in cold water and wear atop your head or around your neck.
-This acts as a heat exchanger and keeps your head cooler than just sweating it out uncovered.
+This acts as a heat exchanger and keeps your head more refreshing than just sweating it out uncovered.

 – Regular cycling apparel will work in a pinch, but the higher you go, especially in Nepal, the more likely you will need insulation against the cold and also some form of protection from wet and windy conditions.
-The layering concept is important here, and it makes sense to choose clothing that is easy to vent (look for easy-to-use zippers with big tabs and smooth action) and also easy to stow if they are really not needed.
-Remember, whilst racing, you will encounter temperatures that range very widely, so you need to have the ability to put on and shed layers from stage to stage, or sometimes during a stage itself.
+The layering concept is essential here, and it makes sense to choose clothing that is easy to vent (look for easy-to-use zippers with big tabs and smooth action) and also easy to stow if they are really not needed.
+Remember, while racing, you will encounter temperatures that range very widely, so you need to have the ability to put on and shed layers from stage to stage, or sometimes during a stage itself.

 – Material matters.
 Do some research into different materials and their qualities.
-Quick-drying, sweat-wicking garments that are cycling-specific generally can be successfully worn, although mountaineering/trekking gear that you will seldom see worn by ‘regular cyclists’ does see popular usage.
+Quick-drying, sweat-wicking garments that are cycling-specific can be successfully worn, although mountaineering/trekking gear that you will seldom see worn by ‘regular cyclists’ does see widespread usage.
 Consider investing in down, wool, or synthetic apparel – for insulation, baselayers, and definitely as spare or emergency clothing in your non-racing duffel bag.

 Arms / Hands